 Read the following text, which describes the graph below.
-Decide which words are needed to complete the text and write them in the boxes.
+Select the words that are needed to complete the text from the dropdown lists.
 Then read the feedback.

 The graph the sales figures for two products from 1992 to 2002.
 The axis represents years and the axis represents units sold.
 The graph both the and the in sales for both products, as sales during the ten-year period.